spatstat/AAU2015/labs/lab1.md

     included with `spatstat` as the dataset
     `ponderosa`.

-    1. Type `data(ponderosa)` to access the data;

-    2.  assign the data to a shorter name, like `X` or `P`;
+    1.  assign the data to a shorter name, like `X` or `P`;

-    3.  plot the data;
+    2.  plot the data;

-    4.  find out how many trees are recorded;
+    3.  find out how many trees are recorded;

-    5.  find the dimensions of the study region;
+    4.  find the dimensions of the study region;

-    6.  obtain an estimate of the average intensity of trees (number of trees per unit area).
+    5.  obtain an estimate of the average intensity of trees (number of trees per unit area).

 2. The Ponderosa data, continued: